Hawthorne001/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 --8<-- "includes/sdk-rn/rn-notification.md"

+--8<-- "includes/ampli-vs-amplitude.md"
+    Click here for more documentation on [Ampli for React Native](../typescript-react-native/ampli.md).

 ## Compatibility Matrix

 The following matrix lists the support for Amplitude React Native SDK version for [different versions of React Native and React Native CLI](https://github.com/react-native-community/cli).